Repositioned exhaust guards. No more heel melting.

 mcgalinmd

-Machin'y/hooligan look there waytogo
+Machin'y/hooligan look there [thumbsup]

 It looks like a large version of the metal straps used for ..... , woodwork?
 What are they called?

 The fellow custom stamped them for me in his shop from a pretty thick sheet of aluminum.
 I don't think they are called anything but wicked cool.
-LOL Grin I have considered powdercoating them flat black and possibly doing something italian flag-like to the one with the three holes in it.
+LOL ;D I have considered powdercoating them flat black and possibly doing something italian flag-like to the one with the three holes in it.
 Carbon fiber is an interesting thought, although i've sworn off "bling" mods and trying to go with more stuff that will improve performance.
-But carbon fiber is not a bling mod, right??
-Huh?
+But carbon fiber is not a bling mod, right?? ???

 This fellow did other amazing work to my bike - rewelded my tail section I knocked off on a track day, made a custom exhaust flange for my ill-fitting top termi, and other bits.
 He's amazing!